TimaSv-Uk/my_blog/src/components/tring_to_get_page_number_for_any_font_size.md

     ```

-# DEAM it i could have figured that i will render books on number of pages per pixel
+# DAMN it i could have figured that i will render books on number of pages per pixel

         ```
         const pages_font_ratio = readera_font_dended_page_count/real_page_count